aidenfoxivey/UpWright/README.md

 but the cost is range dropping by a factor of about 10.

 As for the software, you can download it all via this repository and then run it via the Arduino GUI or the CLI.

+### Schematics: